jason-kool/websafe/README.md

 ***SECURE SITE DOES NOT HAVE SSRF SECURITY MEASURES IN PLACE***

 ### External server
 The welcome page is still fucked.
-Like I kinda need help because I have no idea how to design it lmao
+Like I kinda need help because I have no idea how to design it lmao\
+***EXTERNAL SERVER FOR SECURE AND INSEUCRE ARE BOTH BROKEN***

 ## PORT MAPPING CHART
 ```